BelledonneCommunications/linphone-sdk/README.md

 As for all other platforms, you can then build with:

-`cmake --build build-windows`
+`cmake --build build-windows --config RelWithDebInfo`

 However it may be convenient to build from Visual Studio, which you can do:
  - open `linphone-sdk.sln` with Visual Studio
- - make sure that RelWithDebInfo mode is selected unless you specified -DCMAKE_BUILD_TYPE=Debug to Cmake (see customization options below).
+ - select the configuration you want to build
  - use `Build solution` to build.

 ### Windows UWP and Stores